insure logo

 • Your credit score

-This guide covers everything from available coverage options to companies with the cheapest homeowners insurance rates in Charlotte.
-Keep reading to learn about the monthly cost of homeowners insurance in Charlotte, the cost for different dwelling coverage levels, and which companies provide the most affordable home insurance in Charlotte.
+Read our guide to discover the monthly homeowners insurance cost in Charlotte, explore the insurance costs for different dwelling coverage, and find out which companies offer affordable home insurance in Charlotte.

 Key Takeaways

-• State Farm offers the most affordable homeowners insurance in Charlotte with an average annual premium of $946 .
+• State Farm is the cheapest homeowners insurance company in Charlotte with an average annual premium of $946 .

 How much is homeowners insurance in Charlotte per month

-Residents of Charlotte pay an average of $189 a month for homeowners insurance.
+Homeowners in Charlotte pay an average of $189 per month.
 It’s $55 less than the state average of $244 and $20 less than the national average for home insurance across the nation.

 How much is homeowners insurance for a $200,000 house in Charlotte